vite-pwa/docs/frameworks/nuxt.md

 ## Nuxt 3 Integration

-`vite-plugin-pwa` provides the new `@vite-pwa/nuxt` integration that will allow you to use `vite-plugin-pwa` in your Nuxt 3 applications.
+`vite-plugin-pwa` provides the new `@vite-pwa/nuxt` module that will allow you to use `vite-plugin-pwa` in your Nuxt 3 applications.

 You will need to install `@vite-pwa/nuxt` using:
 ::: code-group